 In the enterprise environment, biometric authentication often includes the use of some hardware authenticator.
 Security teams frequently incorporate hard tokens, such as FIDO2-based security keys, or local authenticators, such as smartphones and laptops that support the FIDO2 standard.
 With phones and laptops adapted via WebAuthn to be local authenticators, employees can use biometrics to log in.
 They can also use FIDO2 security keys, which are small security tokens equipped with fingerprint sensors.

 Biometric authentication solutions can significantly improve remote work security.
 The FIDO2 standard allows organizations to take advantage of company hardware and use it as biometric authenticators.
-Nowadays, every smartphone and laptop has a built-in camera or fingerprint scanner, so they can be used as an authenticating device.
+Nowadays, every smartphone and laptop has a built-in camera or fingerprint scanner so that it can be used as a biometric authentication device.
 Biometric authentication solutions are often integrated with privileged access management (PAM) tools and IAM platforms to ensure the most comprehensive authentication policies possible.

 Biometric authentication, or any other authentication standard, can be easily deployed on any enterprise application with User Access Security Broker.
-The deployment is scalable, which means that this strong authentication can be activated on any application in the same way, without any software development.
-Biometric authentication can also be used for microauthorization, which adds another layer of security.
+The deployment is scalable, which means that this strong authentication can be activated on any application in the same way without any software development.
+Biometric authentication can also be used for microauthorization, adding another security layer.
 Enabling microauthorizations is a way to ensure that the session is continued by the user who logged in initially.